chekz/axway-open-docs/content/en/docs/apim_reference/config_files_reference.md

 idp.xml
 ```

-## ACL and roles for Node Manager management APIs
+## ACL and roles for node manager management APIs

-Used to edit the Access Control List roles for Node Manager management APIs.
+Used to edit the Access Control List roles for node manager management APIs.

 ```
 apigateway/conf/acl.json